 Now, we are soon ready to answer how to open a Stata file in R? by using easy-to-follow examples.
 In R, there are many useful packages that make it possible for us to open .dta files.
-Here, in this tutorial, however, we will use the package Haven (part of the Tidyverse package).
+In this tutorial, however, we will use the package Haven (part of the Tidyverse package).

 First, the library need to be installed.
 Haven can be installed separately or by installing the Tidyverse packages.
 First, if we want only to install haven we open up R (or RStudio) and type

 install.packages("haven").
 If we, on the other hand, want to install all Tidyverse packages we change “haven” to “tidyverse”: